My two-year-old frequently melts down with a temper tantrum, and I don’t know what to do.

 You won’t be able to prevent all temper tantrums.
 Temper tantrums are one of the ways that kids communicate and are a natural part of maturing.
-However, you can take steps to reduce the number and frequency of their temper tantrums.
+However, you may be able to take steps to reduce the number and frequency of their temper tantrums.
 Here are some ideas:

 - Give them choices within reason.
 Make sure you are ok with both options, though.

 - Prepare them for changes in activities.
-Transitions are difficult for toddlers, so communicate ahead of time and prepare your toddler for transitions such as leaving the house or the playground.
+Transitions are difficult for toddlers and often spark a tantrum if your child didn’t expect the transition.
+Communicate ahead of time and prepare your toddler for transitions such as leaving the house or the playground.

 - Sleep and food.
-Make sure your child has good nutrition, enough to eat, and gets enough sleep.
+Ensure your child has good nutrition, enough to eat, and enough sleep.
 Rest is how your toddler keeps their brain healthy, functioning, and growing.
-Without sufficient sleep, our ability to understand and manage our emotions is depleted.
+Without sufficient sleep, your toddler’s ability to understand and manage their emotions is depleted.

 - When the meltdown comes remind yourself, my child is a good child having a hard time.
 I am a good parent, we will both get through this.